Spectrum offers three internet-only plans: standard internet, Ultra, and “GIG.”

 - Spectrum Standard: This is the best plan for most customers, since 100–200 Mbps is sufficient for a family of four streaming video and using social media on daily basis.
 The WiFi router costs extra.

-- Spectrum Ultra: This plan is only $12/month more, when you factor in the free router.
+- Spectrum Ultra: This plan is only $20/month more than standard, and offers twice the download.
 It's worth it if you have multiple household members streaming HD and 4K video from Netflix, Hulu, etc. It also doubles your upload speed, which can make a big difference on video calls.

 - Spectrum GIG: This plan is substantially more expensive, and while you get gigabit downloads, the upload is still capped at 35 Mbps.
 Therefore, this plan really only makes sense for "power users" who can actually do something with all that bandwidth.
 95% of users will never notice the difference.